 Member in the Spotlight

-ICLEI and Albertslund: Albertslund has been a member of ICLEI since January 2009 and is a signatory to the Covenant of Mayors.
+ICLEI and Dunkirk: Dunkirk has been a member of ICLEI since 2008.
+It is a signatory to the Aalborg Charter, the Aalborg Commitments and the Covenant of Mayors.